 Edward Everett Root Publishers Co.
 Ltd.

-Professor Briggs delivering his typescript to his publisher, September 2015
+Professor Briggs delivering his typescript - our first book - to his publisher, September 2015

 About the firm